J&J Medical Connect

 SUMMARY

-• The safety and efficacy of TREMFYA in adult patients with moderately to severely active Crohn's disease were evaluated through a phase 2/3 randomized, double-blind, placebo- and active-controlled (ustekinumab) program (GALAXI).1
+• The safety and efficacy of TREMFYA in adult patients with moderately to severely active Crohn's disease were evaluated through a phase 2/3 randomized, double-blind, placebo- and active-controlled (ustekinumab) program (GALAXI) and a phase 3, randomized, double-blind, placebo-controlled treat through study (GRAVITI).1

-• In the GALAXI program, patients must have discontinued biologic therapy prior to the first dose of study intervention.
+• Patients in these studies must have discontinued biologic therapy prior to the first dose of study intervention.2,3

-• During the long-term extension (LTE) of the phase 2b study (GALAXI 1), patients treated with ustekinumab who lost response could switch directly from ustekinumab 90 mg subcutaneous (SC) every 8 weeks to TREMFYA 200 mg SC every 4 weeks, without TREMFYA intravenous (IV) induction.
+• During the long-term extension (LTE) of the phase 2b study (GALAXI 1) and phase 3 studies (GALAXI 2&3), patients treated with ustekinumab who lost response could switch directly from ustekinumab 90 mg subcutaneous (SC) every 8 weeks (q8w) to TREMFYA 200 mg SC every 4 weeks (q4w), without TREMFYA intravenous (IV) induction.1,4

 Clinical Data